NB Language spoken is English unless only Dutch-speaking students participate

 The course will also discuss the theoretical background and content of existing interventions for (the prevention of) psychopathology in children and parenting problems.
 We will discuss effectiveness studies for these programs and critically evaluate the content of these programs from an Intervention Mapping perspective.

-To gain experience with how to develop a prevention or intervention program in the field of parenting and child development, using the Intervention Mapping method.
+can design a prevention or intervention program in the field of parenting and child development, using the Intervention Mapping method.

-To gain knowledge about different behavior change techniques that are used in prevention and intervention programs for families.
+can describe different behavior change techniques that are used in prevention and intervention programs for families.